MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 Concerning figuring out how to set the <code>kap_file_prefix</code> parameter, you might notice if you look up this parameter on the <code>MESA</code> documentation website that the following options are listed: <code>gn93</code>, <code>gs98</code>, <code>a09</code>, <code>OP_gs98</code>, and <code>OP_a09_nans_removed_by_hand</code>.
 However, no explanation is given as to what these parameters actually stand for.
 From the naming of the parameters you might be able to guess which one you have to use, but if you want to be sure then one way to do this is to go to your <code>$MESA_DIR/data/kap_data/</code> directory and look at the files there.
 In the file names, everything before <code>_z#.#_x#.#.data</code> corresponds to the input options for the <code>kap_file_prefix</code> parameter.
 If you choose one of the files there and open it, then the first line of the file will give you the explanation and reference to the table.
 </p></details></hint>

 Once you have implemented the changes above, try to run `MESA` and see if all the implemented changes work as they should.
 If you tried to change the two parameters `initial_z` and `initial_y` to match the new compositions, you will see in the terminal output that `MESA` is ignoring these changes.
 You may also see that although the parameter `initial_mass = 15` is still set in the `inlist_project` file, then this choice of initial mass is also being ignored.
-The mass of the loaded model is $4M_\odot$.
+As a reminder, the mass of the loaded model is $4M_\odot$.

 <div class="terminal-title"> Terminal output </div>
 <div class="terminal"><pre class="pre-terminal">